About.

 A listening party is traditionally a gathering of colleagues and friends for the shared experience of listening & reacting in real time to a new recording.
 It offers creators a chance to announce and celebrate new work, receive immediate feedback, build excitement around the project and raise awareness of all the individuals involved.

-This event series is designed for creators, industry, music fans and general public to gather in an informal club setting to enjoy a curated playlist of both established and emerging producer talent from diverse communities.
+This event series is designed for music creators, fans, industry, media and general public to gather in an informal setting to enjoy a curated playlist of both established and emerging music producer talent from diverse communities.
+Pro studio monitors are brought in to a welcoming community space.

-Selected producers are in attendance to experience the rare thrill of a live audience responding to their creations: sometimes it's rapt attention, sometimes it's hip shaking, but it's always a welcoming atmosphere.
+Selected showcasing producers are in attendance to experience the rare thrill of a live audience responding to their creations: sometimes it's rapt attention, sometimes it's hip shaking, but it's always a welcoming atmosphere.
+Producers are offered the opportunity to share an anecdote about their work if they wish or answer a question from listeners.

-Our focus is on featuring under-represented women+ IBPOC producers however as a truly inclusive initiative all are welcome to attend and enjoy!
+Our focus is on featuring under-represented women+ IBPOC producers however as a truly inclusive initiative all are welcome to submit a track, attend and enjoy!
 We especially encourage our men allies to join us.

-We feature all genres and mastered releases or demos.
-Submission evaluations are overseen by a selection committee of sound professionals.
+The Listening Party features all genres.
+Both mastered releases and professional demos will be considered.
+Please see submissions page for more info.
+Submitted tracks are evaluated by a selection committee of sound professionals.
 The series also raises the profile of all the talent involved in making a great record: engineers, musicians, singers, lyricists, rappers, studios.

 Awareness is the first step to increasing the professional work opportunities and collaborations that boost careers.